chopikus/game-of-life/README.md

 In this branch I try to fix those problems.

 Done so far:
+* Separated UI handling, drawing on canvas, and calculating next generation on different threads
 * Refactored frontend to different files
 * Fixed the game cycle
 * File reading seems to be faster